eddie-knight/toc/proposals/graduation/cert-manager.md

 cert-manager completed CNCF-sponsored security audit earlier in 2024.
 The announcement can be read [here](https://cert-manager.io/announcements/2024/03/18/cert-manager-security-audit/), including the [full report](https://cert-manager.io/docs/announcements/AdaLogics-2023-cert-manager-audit-report.pdf).
 A total of 8 issues were raised as part of the audit, of which 5 were low severity, 2 were moderate severity and 1 was informational.
 All issues have been resolved as of cert-manager v1.12.8, v1.13.4 and v1.14.3.

 The completion of the external security audit by Ada Logics and projects' effort to address the findings demonstrate a strong commitment to security.
-All eight identified issues have been addressed, which is found commendable by TAG Security members.
+All eight identified issues have been addressed, which was found commendable by TAG Security members.

 - [x] **Achieve the Open Source Security Foundation (OpenSSF) Best Practices passing badge.**